Konteradmiral: Austria-Hungary

+Germany

 Konteradmiral, abbreviated KAdm or KADM, is the second lowest naval flag officer rank in the German Navy.
 It is equivalent to Generalmajor in the Heer and Luftwaffe or to Admiralstabsarzt and Generalstabsarzt in the Zentraler Sanitätsdienst der Bundeswehr.

-In the German Navy Konteradmiral is equivalent to rear admiral, a two-star rank with a NATO code of OF-7.
-However, in the former German-speaking naval forces of the Imperial German Navy (Kaiserliche Marine), the Nazi Kriegsmarine, the East German Volksmarine and the Austro-Hungarian K.u.K.
-Kriegsmarine, Konteradmiral was an OF-6 one-star officer rank.

-Address

-The official manner of formal addressing of military people with the rank Konteradmiral is "Herr/Frau Konteradmiral".
-In German naval tradition any flag officer rank may be addressed "Herr/Frau Admiral".

 Rank insignia and rating

 The rank insignia, worn on the sleeves and shoulders, is a single five-pointed star above a single normal stripe and a wide stripe.
 The star is omitted on rank loops.
 Konteradmiral is a B7 grade in the pay rules of the Federal Ministry of Defence.

 The sequence of ranks in decreasing seniority is: